-The Group also arranges external training, such as seminars by manufacturers on new management, service and sales standards.
+The Group also arranges external trainings, such as seminars by manufacturers on new management, service and sales standards.
 By partnering with local educational institutions, the Group aims to develop a talent pool of auto technicians and leaders, that will bring in new ideas and innovative solutions into our business.
-In parallel, this training can also effectively prevent the occurrence of operational accidents and help maintain a high-quality service to reinforce our position as a leading enterprise in our operating region.
+At the same time, these trainings can also effectively prevent the occurrence of operational accidents and help maintain a high-quality service to reinforce our position as a leading enterprise in our operating region.